Anastasia Vaipan-Law: 2021–22 season: Pairs debut with Digby

 Vaipan-Law/Digby made their international debut as a team at the 2021 CS Finlandia Trophy.
-They finished 12th overall and recorded personal bests in all three segments of competition.
-The team competed at three more events throughout the fall, winning the 2021 Tayside Trophy and finishing fourth and 17th at the 2021 Trophee Metropole Nice Cote d'Azur and the 2021 CS Warsaw Cup respectively.
+They finished twelfth overall and recorded personal bests in all three segments of competition.
+The team competed at three more events throughout the fall, winning the 2021 Tayside Trophy and finishing fourth at both the 2021 Trophée Métropole Nice Côte d'Azur and the 2021 CS Warsaw Cup respectively.

-At their first British Championships in November, Vaipan-Law/Digby narrowly took the title ahead of the long-dominant team Zoe Jones / Christopher Boyadji.
+At their first British Championships in November, Vaipan-Law/Digby narrowly took the title ahead of the long-dominant team Jones/Boyadji.
 Jones/Boyadji initially received the assignment to Great Britain's single berth in the pairs' field at the 2022 European Figure Skating Championships, but after Jones recorded a positive COVID-19 test shortly before the event, Vaipan-Law/Digby were assigned to replace them.

-Vaipan-Law/Digby set a new personal best in the short program at 2022 Europeans but finished 18th in the segment and did not advance to the free skate.
+Vaipan-Law/Digby set a new personal best in the short program at 2022 Europeans but finished eighteenth in the segment and did not advance to the free skate.